Community Programs.

 (Mental Health)

 Jason McCarthy was a talented tennis player and athlete.
 He had a twinkle in his eye that brought fun and adventure with it.
-Everybody loved Jason.
-This program brings awareness and empowerment to young men and women balancing chronic mental health challenges with the pressures of young adulthood.
+This program is for someone of outstanding potential and capability who demonstrates a love of competition as Jason did.
+It aims to give support and empowerment to a young person balancing chronic mental health challenges with the pressures of young adulthood.

 Michael Lawrence Program